Channel 4 adverts for Big Fat Gypsy Weddings has prompted about 100 complaints over alleged racism

 Mr Justice Ouseley on Friday dismissed a judicial review brought against the TV censor by theTraveller Movement, a group supporting 300,000 gypsies and travellers.

-of Traveller communities and confirmed social prejudices in a way likely to cause harm to children in those communities.
-The charity had claimed that the Channel 4 broadcasts of Big Fat Gypsy Weddings and Thelma's Gypsy Girls had depicted children
+portrayal of Traveller communities and confirmed social prejudices in a way likely to cause harm to children in those communities.
+The charity had claimed that the Channel 4 broadcasts of Big Fat Gypsy Weddings and Thelma's Gypsy Girls had

 An Ofcom spokesperson said: The court has agreed that Ofcom thoroughly investigated the complaints made against Big Fat Gypsy Weddings and Thelma's Gypsy Girls.
 We are pleased our decision was upheld.